-The spatial distributions and abundance of northern shrimp are presented in relation to their thermal habitat for NAFO Divisions 3LNO during spring surveys from 1998-2002 and for fall surveys from 1995-2001.
-The highest numbers of shrimp were caught in the 2°-4°C-temperature range during the spring surveys with lower numbers in the 1°-2°C and 4°-5°C temperature ranges.
-During the fall surveys most shrimp were caught in the 1°-3°C temperature range.
-Cumulative frequency distribution of the number of shrimp caught and temperature indicates that only about 5% of the catches are associated with temperatures <1°C in the spring and about 30% are associated with temperatures <1°C in the fall.
-About 80-90% of the shrimp were caught in the 2°-4°C temperature range during the spring, while only about 50% of the catch appeared in this temperature range during the fall.
-In terms of available thermal habitat, about 30% of the surveyed region was covered with water in the 2-4°Ctemperature range during the spring, while about 40% was covered by water in this temperature range in the fall.
-An apparent shift in the shrimp distribution towards colder temperatures, further upon the Grand Bank and towards the inshore regions occurred during the fall and as a result, a greater proportion (30%) of the catch shifted into the 0°-1°C-temperature range.
+The spatial distributions and abundance of northern shrimp are presented in relation to their thermal habitat for NAFO Divisions 3LNO during spring surveys from 1998-2003 and for fall surveys from 1995-2002.
+The highest numbers of shrimp were caught in the 2°-4°C-temperature range during the spring surveys with lower numbers in the $1^{\circ}-2^{\circ}C$ and $4^{\circ}-5^{\circ}C$ temperature ranges.
+During the fall surveys most shrimp were caught in the $1^{\circ}-3^{\circ}C$ temperature range.
+Cumulative frequency distribution of the number of shrimp caught and temperature indicates that <5% of the catches are associated with temperatures $<1^{\circ}C$ in the spring and about 20-30% on average are associated with temperatures $<1^{\circ}$ C in the fall.
+About 80-90% of the shrimp were caught in the 2° -4°C temperature range during the spring, while only about half that number appeared in this temperature range during the fall.
+In terms of available thermal habitat, about 30% of the surveyed region was covered with water in the 2°-4°Ctemperature range during the spring, while about 40% was covered by water in this temperature range in the fall.
+An apparent shift in the shrimp distribution towards colder temperatures further upon the Grand Bank and towards the inshore regions occurred during the fall and as a result, a greater proportion (30%) of the catch shifted into the 0° -1°C-temperature range.
 Very low numbers of shrimp were found in temperatures <0°C and >4°C during both spring and fall.
-Shrimp catches were mostly zero in all surveys in the swallow waters (<100 m) of the southeast Grand Bank, where temperatures generally range from 2°-7°C. In general, during the spring most of the large catches were found in the warmer water along the slopes of Div.
+Shrimp catches were mostly zero in all surveys in the swallow waters (<100 m) of the southeast Grand Bank, where temperatures generally range from 2° -7°C. In general, during the spring most of the large catches were found in the warmer water along the slopes of Div.
 3LN, while in the fall, larger catches were found in most areas of Div.
 3L including the inshore areas of the bays along the east coast of Newfoundland.